-Should HLF fund more commercially focused approaches to support projects with a focus on enterprise and skills?
+Should HLF fund more commercially focuenterprise and skills? ised approaches to support projects with a focus on

+□ Yes

+□ No

+☐ Don't know

+Why do you say that?

-NRW agrees in so far as these aspects relate to well-being, and provide wider societal benefits.
-The key is that funding should unlock well-being, not commercial potential.
-Projects should be providing wider benefits to society and should be 'not for profit' i.e. not providing support to the private sector.
+benefits.
+The key is that funding should u elate to well-being, and provide wider societal inlock well-being, not commercial potential.
+Projects ety and should be 'not for profit' i.e. not providing

-Do you have any suggestions about how HLF can best work with other organisations to support the viable reuse of existing underutilised buildings?
+De constitución de la constituci II F can hest work with other organisations to

-We need to use under-utilised buildings to better support well-being and have wider community benefits such as social housing.
-It would be useful to integrate HLF into local well-being plans and ensure that under-utilised buildings have a multifunctional usage.
+We need to use under-utilised buildings to better support well-being and have wider being plans and ensure that under-utilised buildings have a multifunctional usage.